giuliano-altobelli/databricks-automation-bundles/docs/design-docs/databricks-dab-monorepo-foundation-design.md

 # Out of Scope

-- Implementing the monorepo.
+- Implementing the monorepo in this document; delivery is tracked in `docs/implementation/` and summarized in [Phasing](#phasing).
 - Creating live Databricks resources.
-- Migrating this Terraform repo.
+- Migrating the `databricks-infra` Terraform repository into this monorepo.
 - Designing every Databricks bundle resource type.
 - Final physical DDL for Jira access maps.
 - Final ABAC policy SQL.